Shaping facts to feelings – debating intellectual dishonesty

 The United States spent 2025 deeply divided, with no sign of healing.
 Pew Research polling showed that seven out of ten republicans think that the opposite side is immoral while six of ten democrats thinks the same of their rivals.

 Trump’s return to power sharpened those divisions.
 His administration governed aggressively: mass deportations, punitive tariffs, the dismantling of foreign aid, political retribution, and pressure on democratic institutions.
 The country looked inward and outward at the same time – less cooperative, more transactional, more openly nationalist.
 Democratic norms eroded not overnight, but through constant stress and disregard.
 With three years still to run and the tell-tale midterms approaching, allies and cronies are adjusting, bickering rivals are taking notes, and uncertainty has become the defining feature of American leadership.
+Meanwhile, #47 is slapping his name on everything he can christen, from bitcoins to battleships.

 US foreign policy took on a blunt, old-fashioned tone.
 Pressure on Canada and Mexico increased.
 Talk of annexing Greenland resurfaced.
 Venezuela, caught in the maw of Yanqui bullying and bluster, waits nervously for Washington’s next move.
 The administration promised imminent land operations – and then bombed Nigeria!
 The revival of the old Monroe Doctrine felt, as baseball wizz Yogi Berra once remarked, like déjà vu all over again, not as strategy, but as instinct.
 Influence asserted, consultation discarded.
 The “ugly American” was back, and unapologetic.